 After years of overcrowding and riots, in 1850 the government closed down the convict settlement on Maria Island.

-Today it is a national park and historic area, with the Darlington Probation Station being one of 11 convict sites making up one of Tasmania’s UNESCO World Heritage Sites, including Port Arthur.
+Today it is a historic area, with the Darlington Probation Station being one of 11 convict sites making up one of Tasmania’s UNESCO World Heritage Sites, including Port Arthur.

 Is Maria Island Worth Visiting?